clj-kondo/clj-kondo/doc/editor-integration.md

 Emacs has the [lsp-mode](https://github.com/emacs-lsp/lsp-mode) where you can configure multiple LSP servers for different programming languages.
 To use `clj-kondo` as an LSP server, you can configure the `lsp-mode` server command to point to the `clj-kondo` lsp-server jar.
 Note that the LSP server does not provide features other than diagnostics.

+For Spacemacs, see the [clj-kondo via LSP](https://practicalli.github.io/spacemacs/install-spacemacs/clj-kondo-via-lsp.html) article, which includes the use of an external script as the custom lsp command.

+For Emacs, use the instructions below.

 1. Download the latest clj-kondo LSP server jar to your system.
 Go to the [Github releases](https://github.com/borkdude/clj-kondo/releases) and look for `clj-kondo-lsp-server-<version>-standalone.jar`.
 The jar is provided